Private Network Overview

 • A (separate) dedicated switch must be used for this connection.
 Using the same device for Public Connectivity via Leaseweb Network will cause issues and is not allowed.

-No interconnection between the Private switch and the Public switch in the rack is allowed,
+No interconnection between the Private switch and the Public switch in the rack is allowed.

 Leaseweb provided network switch: